VictorSeven/CNetwork/README.md

     %timeit nx.barabasi_albert_graph(1000000, 2, 5464531)

 gives 16.1 seconds.
-Saving the network into a variable a computing its Laplacian,
+Saving the network into a variable and computing its Laplacian,

     %timeit nx.normalized_laplacian_matrix(barabasi)